auduongtuan/auduongtuan/README.md

 ### Hi there 👋

 My name is Tuan.
-I'm a UX designer/engineer that aspires to craft compelling software.
+I'm a software designer/engineer that aspires to craft compelling products.

 👨‍💻 You can view more about me via portfolio/website: https://auduongtuan.com